AngaPaduga/CrosswordSolver/README.md

-The letters are clicked starting from the top one, located at 12 o'clock, and clockwise (see Picture5).
+The letters are clicked on the panel starting from the top one, which is located at 12 o'clock inside the circle, and further clockwise (see Picture5).

 ![Picture5](./Pictures/Picture5.png)